UAE Traditional Dress

 As we have considered both the traditional dresses for men and women in UAE, let’s briefly discuss the traditional dress for men.

 The Emirati’s color and length are the most striking characteristics.
 Most people wear white, colorful robes like Bedouins, chosen to represent the sun’s rays.
 But even in cooler months, gray and brown tones are used primarily.
-A lot of local women wear an abaya and a headscarf.
+Many local women wear an abaya and a headscarf.
 Based on cleanliness, a male national from the UAE had a maximum of 50 Kanduras.
 This suit is especially appropriate for the warm and dry climate of the UAE.

 Western clothing, particularly among young Emirati people and exhibitors, is also very common.
 Local law enforcement is not necessarily in good shape: many expatriates have lately been investigated for uncomfortable clothing or nudity.
 Many older men in emirates like the Kandura, a UAE traditional dress for men, include a white ankle shirt made of wool or cotton, favoring traditional Emirati clothing.
-Often they wear half-sleeved Kanduras in their houses, but formal Kanduras still have sleeveless.
+Often, they wear half-sleeved Kanduras in their houses, but formal Kanduras are still sleeveless.

 Kandura